 Instructions

-- Preheat oven to 190°C/170°C fan/375°F/Gas 5.Peel the potatoes, wash and pat them dry.
-Slice them as thinly as you can, preferably using a slicer attachment of a food processor (if using a mandoline please use safety attachment and watch your fingers!)
-Place them aside and slice the onion(s) in the same bowl of the food processor.
+- Preheat oven to 190°C/170°C fan/375°F/Gas 5.Wash the potatoes, pat dry and peel if you prefer.
+Slice them as thinly as you can, preferably using a slicer attachment of a food processor (if using a mandoline please use safety attachment and watch your fingers!) or with a good sharp knife.

-- Boil the chicken (or vegetable) stock, adding the nutmeg, pepper and salt.
+- Heat the chicken (beef or vegetable) stock, adding the nutmeg, pepper and salt.

-- Grease a baking dish (26x18cm/10x7 in) with some of the butter.
-Spread a uniformed layer of potatoes covering completely the bottom of the dish, then some onion, and sprinkle with a fine layer of cheese.
+- Rub the baking dish with the clove of garlic and grease with some of the butter.
+Spread a uniformed layer of potatoes covering completely the bottom of the dish, then a fine layer of cheese.
 Continue layering like this until there's enough potato for the last layer.
 Pour over the hot stock, top with a final layer of cheese and dot with the remaining butter.

-- Bake for about 40 minutes until golden and sprinkle with fresh parsley.
+- Bake for about 45 minutes until golden and the stock has disappeared into the fondant potatoes.
+Sprinkle with fresh parsley.

 Notes